Hiking in Oregon: A Complete Guide for First Timers

 - Trailhead Location: Devils Lake / South Sister Trailhead

-We did this hike on our latest trip to Bend, and it was a stunner.
+We did this hike on one of our recent trips to Bend, and it was a stunner.

 It’s on the Cascade Lakes Scenic Byway, so it gets a lot of traffic – especially because it shares a trailhead with the route to summit the South Sister – and we got there before 7am and snagged a spot and got an early start on the trail (we only saw a couple of non-backpackers on the way up).